2i2c-org/2i2c-org.github.io/content/blog/2023/2022-year-in-review/index.md

 ---

 2022 was a busy year for 2i2c - we not only grew our operations as well as our organization, but also grew our understanding of our mission and where we can have impact.
-This is a brief reflection on this experience, and where are our opportunities for impact and growth in 2023.
+This is a brief reflection on this experience, and an attempt to identify our opportunities for impact and growth in 2023.

 ## Our major goals in 2022

 We wrapped up 2021 with two major new changes.
-We had just finished [moving fiscal sponsors](https://2i2c.org/blog/2021/q3-update/) and had just finished a prototype of [alpha service offerings](https://docs.2i2c.org/en/latest/).
+We had just finished [moving fiscal sponsors](https://2i2c.org/blog/2021/q3-update/) and had just finished a prototype of our [alpha service offerings](https://docs.2i2c.org/en/latest/).

 {{< figure
   src="service-offerings.png"
   width="75%"
-  caption="Our 2x2 matrix of service offerings and prices created at the end of 2021."
+  caption="Our 2x2 matrix of service offerings and prices created at the end of 2021.
+See [the documentation](https://docs.2i2c.org/en/latest/) for more details."
 >}}

 Our biggest challenge in 2022 was to **identify the bottlenecks in this service model**, and to begin **building the infrastructure to operate and scale it**.